 One of my favorite pieces of advice comes to us from baby-chick.com and it is the motto “Every little thing is not a thing.”
 These are words to keep in mind not only as a new parent but also as a parent of 33 years like myself.
 When you have a new baby in your house, the potential for danger is always there.
 But every little thing is not a thing.
 It can be so easy to play out the worst possible scenarios in your head, but if you just repeat these words to yourself, it can help you stop your emotions from spiraling.
 If you do suspect something could be wrong, knowing who to talk to is an important next step.

-My next suggestion is to have someone you trust whom you can talk to.
+My next suggestion on how to stop worrying about your baby all the time is to have someone you trust whom you can talk to.
 This can be another family member, a close friend, or another parent who has gone through this same stage of parenting.
 Whoever they are, make sure they are someone level-headed who you can go to in times of distress.
 Make sure they won’t mind you texting or calling at strange hours to voice your concerns.
 Make sure they offer sound advice and don’t create an echo chamber with their own anxieties.
 As I’ve said, every parent feels some level of what you’re going through, and sometimes just hearing that from another parent can reassure you and bring your anxiety down.
 So, know who you trust and make sure they’re okay with being your advocate in these times.

 Speaking of advocates, my son and daughter-in-law had their first baby earlier this year and found much relief from worries and uncertainty from receiving empathic guidance from a lactation consultant at the hospital and also one who works at their pediatrician’s clinic.
 The company my son works for offered several benefits that they took advantage of which helped relieve stress and worry, such as having a house cleaner, an allotted amount for meals to be delivered by local restaurants and sessions with a sleep consultant.
 They were fortunate to have these services provided but even if they’re not provided, they can be well worth the cost.
 Be sure you know what your employer offers and take advantage of any services that are available.